Table of Contents

 Ripe fruits with a little fructose – yes

-Dairy products – yes, only from goats
+Dairy products – yes, goat’s

 Vegetables and leaves – better not